Get all the latest data for Nicosia

 Do I need a specific visa to buy property in Nicosia right now?

-You do not need a specific visa to buy property in Nicosia in January 2026, and you can legally sign a purchase agreement while visiting on a tourist visa, though non-EU citizens still need to complete the District Administration permission process regardless of visa status.
+You do not need a specific Cyprus visa to buy residential property in Nicosia in June 2026, and buying while visiting as a tourist is generally possible.

 Does buying property help me get residency and citizenship in Nicosia in 2026?

-As of early 2026, buying property in Nicosia can support your application for residency but it does not automatically grant you residency or citizenship, and a separate application process with specific requirements must be completed.
+As of 2026, buying property in Nicosia can help with some Cyprus residency routes, but it does not automatically give residency or citizenship.

 Can I legally rent out property on my visa in Nicosia right now?

-You do not need to live in Cyprus to rent out a property you own in Nicosia, and many foreign owners manage their rentals remotely through local property managers who handle tenant relations, maintenance, and rent collection.
+You do not need to live in Cyprus to rent out a property in Nicosia, and many foreign owners use a local agent, accountant, and lawyer for management and filings.

 We cover everything there is to know about buying and renting out in Nicosia here.